Q: Does the Lower Green River frequently flood?

 Q: What is the Lower Green River Corridor Flood Hazard Management Plan?

-The King County Flood Control District (District) is considering developing a Corridor Flood Hazard Management Plan to guide future investments to manage flood risk in the Lower Green River Valley.
+A: The King County Flood Control District (District) is considering developing a Lower Green Corridor Flood Hazard Management Plan (Plan) to guide future investments to manage flood risk in the Lower Green River Valley.
+To inform the development of a Plan, a programmatic environmental impact statement (PEIS) was prepared.

-Q: What is a Programmatic Environmental Impact Statement?
+Q: What is a Programmatic Environmental Impact Statement (PEIS)?

 The elements of the environment evaluated in the PEIS include (in alphabetical order):